krishanthisera/CKS-Challenges/challenge-02.md

 prod   Active   64m   kubernetes.io/metadata.name=prod
 ```

-Since all the data required to create the NetworkPolicy in hand, let create the policy.
+Since all the data required to create the NetworkPolicy is in hand, lets create the NetworkPolicy file, and get it created.

 ```yaml
 apiVersion: networking.k8s.io/v1